gsoulie/angular-resources/angular-http.md

 ## DELETE
 [Back to top](#http)

-If your nackend support *delete* http method (like Firebase), you can simply use *delete* http method to clean a specific node in your database.
+If your backend support *delete* http method (like Firebase), you can simply use *delete* http method to clean a specific node in your database.

 ```
 onDelete() {